Dog Days of Ragnarok (Bonus Scene)

 So all I can do is enjoy the moment.
 And not worry about whatever comes next.

 If you do want to know what comes next, though, be sure to check out Book 2, Smoke Show, now available on Amazon.
-Vincent and Storm will appear in Hot Water (Book 4), arriving Fall 2021.
+Victor and Storm will appear in Hot Water (Book 4), arriving Fall 2021.